Who we want

-- providing advice to the Australian Government, in particular the department’s portfolio ministers, about international strategic, political, economic and trade issues, or treaties and other international legal matters
+- providing advice to the Australian Government, in particular the department’s portfolio ministers, about international strategic, political, development, economic and trade issues, or treaties and other international legal matters

 - providing advice or services to the department's clients, such as the Australian public, other areas of the Australian Public Service and foreign governments